Journey Without Maps

 Greene set off from the northernmost point of the country bordering Sierra Leone near the town of Kailahun (near Pendembu) and travelled in a south-easterly direction through the jungle highlands.
 He crossed through a section of French Guinea, going between the Liberian towns of Zorzor and Ganta, before turning south-west and arriving at the coast at Grand Bassa.
-He then traveled by sea to Monrovia.
+He then travelled by sea to Monrovia.
 Near the end of his life, he would write that in Liberia "I had lost my heart to West Africa."
 He said he "never wearied of the villages" where he stopped each night, but during the daily hike through the forest "the senses were dulled and registered only acute boredom."

 Greene's account provides insights into Liberia in 1935.
 In addition to the inhabitants, Greene encountered American and English missionaries, a German adventurer, an American doctor, and a gold prospector.
 Most of the villages he passed through had encountered whites before, but it had been years earlier.
 Greene documents the deplorable public health – there were only a handful of doctors in the whole country.
 Diseases that ravaged Liberians included yellow fever, malaria, venereal disease, and leprosy.
 Greene drank whisky throughout the trip, going through cases of it.
 He became ill halfway through the journey, during their stay at Zigiter, and almost died while in Zigi's Town, near the end of the trip.
 During this experience he discovered that he had a "passionate interest in living" which "seemed that night an important discovery".
 The trip also shaped his future writing career.